 - Take advantage of leverage: you can open a position by putting down a deposit – known as margin – to gain access to a much larger market exposure

-How will the bitcoin halving impact BTC’s price?
+How might the bitcoin halving impact BTC’s price?

 How does a bitcoin halving work?